Monday, 10 December 2012

 Science impro is an open idea that emerged as a tangent from Cobi's PhD research.
 She publicly introduced the idea in London in May 2012.
 Impro ACT hosted an experimental workshop in January 2013 that went swimmingly, with invaluable discussion and feedback from participants that informed the first show.

 The pilot show happened, as we've established, in February 2013 in the Adelaide Fringe and now... well.
 Try it if you like.
-It's fun.
+It's an open idea, and it's fun!
 People said they learnt things, some said it even changed their feelings.
-We'll probably try it again next year.
-You're welcome to as well - it's an open idea after all.

 The Fringe 2013 experiment was supported by: